moni12296/Assignment_BE_Solution/README.md

 # Assignment_BE_Solution
 Solution to the assignment problem (pdf and python file)

-The solution to the assignemnt has been attched to this repository.
+The solution to the assignemnt has been attached to this repository.
+The python file and the pdf with the code are attached here.